isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
+<p>Join <strong><a href="https://www.instagram.com/savesambardeer" rel="noopener nofollow" target="_blank">EcoWild Asia</a></strong> to
-<p>Join <strong><u>EcoWild Asia</u></strong> to step into the hidden world
-of Singapore’s “ghosts of the forest” and discover the sambar deer up close.
+step into the hidden world of Singapore’s “ghosts of the forest” and discover the sambar deer up close.
 See how you measure up beside a 2m-tall deer replica, watch a short immersive film, and explore interactive activities for all ages including build an ideal deer habitat, taking on a fun quiz, and uncovering surprising facts about their role in our ecosystem.
 Get up close to observe real antlers, a taxidermy display, and night-vision binoculars, while learning simple, practical ways that we can coexist more thoughtfully with wildlife in our shared environment.</p>
 </td>
 </tr>
 <tr>